 Methodologies We employ three key research methodologies: Face to Face (interviews, focus group discussions, ethnography) normally held at a market research venue or in person at home or at a neutral venue; Telephone (interviews) where we would call you, and conduct the interview by phone; Online (a survey completed on your device, usually in the form of a questionnaire that you can complete in your own time); Video (interviews) conducted using a video conference service (with webcam).

-Occasionally your research interview will be directly observed either in person via a one-way mirror or video link, or via audio-video conferencing or teleconference.
-We will obtain your consent for this to happen, at the pre-screening process of each project.
+On occasion, your interview will be directly observed either in person via a one-way mirror or video link, or via audio-video conferencing.
+We will obtain your consent for this to happen, at the screening process of each project.
 Those viewing the session must observe the confidentiality of all information exchanged, and client observers will be introduced openly and honestly to you.

 Proprietary Information On occasion during a study or interview, proprietary information regarding products, services and their development may be disclosed.
 In participating, all such information must be kept confidential, and not disclosed to third parties, or used for any other purpose.
 Acceptance of this requirement for confidentiality is required to participate in the research process.

-Software/App Installation With online type surveys, or during telephone interviews, we may ask that you install software or apps or screen sharing capability for use during the interview e.g. to view materials and stimuli, or to manage your contribution, or we may use electronic identifiers (cookies) to ensure a survey completed no more than once.
+Software/App Installation With online surveys, or during telephone interviews, we may ask that you install software, apps or screen sharing capability for use during the interview e.g. to view materials and stimuli, or we may use electronic identifiers (cookies) to ensure a survey is completed only once.

 Specifically, for Online Surveys: Depending on survey specific configuration, browser cookies (known as session cookies) and other tracking methods such as flash, HTML5 Local Objects and Etag, may be used to track your survey participation solely for the purposes of deduping (removing duplicate responses).
 When a survey page is generated by you via a link we send you, a unique internal session ID is included in the web page body as the primary method of tracking your activity once the survey has started.
 To achieve this, the server hosting the survey will automatically recognize your domain name, and IP address/s.
 However, no other personal information about you is revealed in this process.

-Specification, of web-conferencing, tele-conferencing and video conferencing: In normal circumstances, a meeting code or ID will be provided in advance of the interview.
-The services used include: Zoom, Focus Vision Intevu, ZipDx, BT Conferencing, Mercuri, MR View and Civicom.
+Specifically, for web-conferencing, tele-conferencing and video conferencing: In normal circumstances, a meeting code or ID will be provided in advance of the interview.
+The services used include, but are not limited to: Zoom, Focus Vision Intevu, ZipDx, BT Conferencing, Mercuri, MR View and Civicom.

-Research with Persons under 16 years of age: Research with persons under 18 will only take place with the explicit, written consent of the parent or legal guardian.
+Research with Persons under 16 years of age: Research with persons under 18 will only take place with the explicit, written consent of the parent or legal guardian (assent and consent)